-This program focussed on international taxation, intellectual property, and Aboriginal law developments.
+This program focused on international taxation, intellectual property, and Aboriginal law developments.

 The program provided participants with an enhanced understanding of the impact of international tax treaties in Canada, an overview of the impact of significant changes in patented medicines regulation, recent case law in patent law and Copyright Board reforms, and an improved understanding of the interaction between Indigenous legal traditions and Aboriginal law.